Skip to content

 The Cost of Doing Nothing

 It helps to weigh the price of a system against the reason for it.
-Radon is the second leading cause of lung cancer in the United States after smoking, according to the EPA.
+Radon is the second leading cause of lung cancer in the United States after smoking, according to the EPA, and our guide on whether radon is dangerous covers the health risk in depth.
 It is a colorless, odorless gas that accumulates indoors, and the only way to know your level is to test.

 Set against that, a one-time mitigation cost in the published Iowa range is a modest, permanent reduction in a known health risk.
 For a home that tests above the action level, the question is less about whether the price is worth it and more about getting an accurate quote so you can move forward.